Jesse Bennett

-Dr. Jesse Bennett (July 10, 1769 – July 13, 1842) was the first American physician to perform a successful Caesarean section, which he performed on his own wife at the birth of their only child on January 14, 1794.
+Jesse Bennett (July 10, 1769 – July 13, 1842) was the first American physician to perform a successful Caesarean section, which he performed on his own wife at the birth of their only child on January 14, 1794.

 Biography

 Early life

 Bennett was born in Frankford, Philadelphia, on July 13, 1769.
 He earned a B.A.
-Degree at Philadelphia College before apprenticing with Dr. Benjamin Rush and attending medical school.
+Degree at Philadelphia College before apprenticing with Benjamin Rush and attending medical school.
 In April 1791, he received the title Doctor of Medicine, at the same time he received his M. A. degree.
-Dr. Bennett married Elizabeth Hogg in 1793 and settled in Rockingham County, Virginia, establishing his practice in a log cabin.
+Bennett married Elizabeth Hogg in 1793 and settled in Rockingham County, Virginia, establishing his practice in a log cabin.
 When Elizabeth became pregnant, Bennett engaged a Dr. Humphrey of Staunton, Virginia, to attend Elizabeth at the delivery.